kcomas/kscript/design/OVERVIEW.md

 * Operations between an integer and float makes a float
 * All operations in parenthesis are evaluated with order of operations
     * Eg ```((1 + 3) + 2 * 4 / 2)```
+* All references are automatically dereferenced to their value when used

 #### Addition +
 #### Subtraction -